-As outlined in Section 8.1, AHOs are required to manage critical incidents that involve Fellows.
+As outlined in Section 8.1, AHOs are required to manage critical incidents that involve Fellows and Carers.
 The following events or situations are always critical incidents:

-- any suspected breach of Australian laws which results in the Fellow being questioned, detained or charged with any criminal offence; - any time that a Fellow is the victim of a crime in Australia; - any incidence of domestic violence involving a Fellow, either as a victim or a perpetrator; - any time that a Fellow is admitted to hospital in an emergency and is in a serious condition; - the death of a Fellow while they are participating in a Fellowship.
+- any suspected breach of Australian laws which results in the Fellow or Carer being questioned, detained or charged with any criminal offence; - any time that a Fellow or Carer is the victim of a crime in Australia; - any incidence of domestic violence involving a Fellow or Carer, either as a victim or a perpetrator; - any time that a Fellow or Carer is admitted to hospital in an emergency and is in a serious condition; - the death of a Fellow or Carer while they are participating in a Fellowship.

-AHOs must notify DFAT Fellowships Secretariat by email at fellowships@dfat.gov.au immediately when they become aware of a critical incident that adversely affects or has the potential to adversely affect the Fellows ability to successfully complete their Fellowship and advise the steps the AHO is taking to manage the situation.
+AHOs must notify DFAT AAFS by email at fellowships@dfat.gov.au immediately when they become aware of a critical incident that adversely affects or has the potential to adversely affect the Fellows ability to successfully complete their Fellowship and advise the steps the AHO is taking to manage the situation.